David Barrufet

 He began playing handball in SAFA Horta school in Barcelona at 8 years old.
-Six years later he went to F.C.
-Barcelona for playing in younger categories till 1988, when he played with the professional team.
+Six years later, he went to FC Barcelona for playing in younger categories till 1988, when he played with the professional team.

-In 2000-2001 and 2001-2002 seasons was elected by International Handball Federation as the best goalkeeper in the world.

 On 8 February 2010, Barrufet announced his retirement from handball at the end of the 2009-10 season and F.C.
 Barcelona decided to retire the shirt number 16 on his honor.
+He won more than 70 titles with the club.
+He originally retired from the national team after the 2008 Olympics, but reconsidered on the suggestion from Valero Rivera.

+Coaching career

+From October 2015 to the end of the 2020/21 season Barrufet was manager at FC Barcelona.

+In September 2021 he became a part of the staff around the Spanish national team.

+In February 2022 he took over as the sporting director of the Romanian side CS Dinamo București.

+Private life

+His son Ian Barrufet is also a handball player, playing as a wing.